WS6Shawn/personal/README.md

 *******

-Compiling SASS:
+## Compiling SASS:

 gulp init (Creates the initial css file) gulp watch (Watches the sass folder for changes)

-Adding Browsersync to workflow
+Adding Browsersync to workflow:

 Edit the proxy address in the gulpfile.js file to match the IP or hostname of your Drupal website.
 Run gulp browsersync (Watches the sass folder, and sets up a browsersync session.)